Why are most diet pills classified as controlled substances by the Drug Enforcement Administration (DEA)?

 - Some diet pills may interfere with vitamin absorption.
 Consider taking a multivitamin supplement.

 - The DEA does not allow filling or refilling a prescription if more than six months have passed since the prescribed date.

 - The DEA prohibits refilling more than five times.

 - Keep in a tightly closed container.

-- Avoid storing your medicines within your child’s sight and reach.
+- Avoid storing medicines within a child’s sight and reach.

 - Store it at 20 to 25°C (68 to 77°F).

-- Do not store your medicines in the bathroom.
+- Do not store the medicine in the bathroom.

-- Check if your community has drug take-back programs.
+- Check if the community has drug take-back programs.